hashicorp/design-system/wiki/Website-Markdown.md

 This example uses the native HTML video tag with a couple of key attributes:

-- `controls` indicating that the video player should display play, pause, volume, and other basic controls.
+- `controls` indicating that the video player should display "play", "pause", "volume", and other basic controls.
-- `loop` indicating that the video asset should loop when it reaches the end (this is optional, but useful for short examples).
+- `loop` indicating that the video asset should loop when it reaches the end (this can be useful for shorter examples).

-The `<source>` tag accepts the absolute file path (with a `/` in front) in relation to the `/website/public/assets` base folder, and the type of file.
+The `<source>` tag accepts the absolute file path (starting with a "/") in relation to the "/website/public/assets" base folder and the type of file.

-It's recommended that you stick to `.mp4` files as they are best optimized for all browsers.
+It’s recommended that you stick to MP4 files as they are the best optimized for all browsers.

 #### Code formatting